 Even if you take precautions to ensure your medical facility is a safe place to work, you can’t prevent every accident.
 From repetitive motion injuries caused by typing to back injuries from lifting patients, an injury can be costly for a small business.

-Workers’ compensation can cover medical expenses along with missed wages while an employee is recovering.
+Workers’ compensation insurance can cover medical expenses along with missed wages while an employee is recovering.

 Typically included in a workers’ comp policy, employer’s liability insurance provides protection when a dental lab technician, medical office secretary, or other employee decides to sue a healthcare business over an injury.